-White spots on skin can be caused by a variety of conditions, including allergies and nutritional deficiencies.
+White spots on the skin can be caused by a variety of conditions, including allergies and nutritional deficiencies.

+If you have questions or concerns talk to your primary care provider.
 “Skin discoloration can be triggered by a variety of causes, so check with your doctor for a diagnosis and treatment options.”

 Eczema is a chronic, probably genetic, inflammatory skin condition that causes the skin to become inflamed or irritated and often results in a patch of skin that is lighter in pigment than the skin around it.